Improving Patient Satisfaction with the Consumer Assessment of Healthcare Providers and Systems (CAHPS)

 What is CAHPS?

-The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey is a patient satisfaction survey that affects CMS star ratings.
-It is typically conducted from March through June, and completed by the Medicare patient or his/her designated representative.
+The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey is a patient satisfaction survey that affects CMS Star ratings.
+The survey asks patients about their experience with and ratings of their health plan and network providers.
+It is generally administered from March through June each year, and completed by the Medicare patient or his/her designated representative.
+All survey responses are confidential.
+Plans do not receive patient-level responses.

 Tips for Physicians